 What Criteria Are Used To Determine If Your Car Is A Total Loss?

-In the state of Florida, if the damage to repair your vehicle exceeds 80% of the Actual Cash Value of your vehicle prior to the crash, it will be determined to be a total loss.
+The State of Florida’s Total Loss Threshold is 80 percent.
+This means if the damage to repair your vehicle exceeds 80% of the Actual Cash Value of your vehicle prior to the crash, it will be it is considered to be a total loss.

 For example, if your vehicle before the accident was valued at $10,000.00 and as a result of the collision, it will cost $8,000.00 or more to repair the damages sustained that your vehicle will be deemed a total loss and you will be compensated for the “total loss” of your vehicle as opposed to repairing the damages.